 tled section, it would be difficult to secure provisions,

-addition to the garden vegetables.
-Fruit trees were planted and
+vegetables.
+Fruit trees were planted and various

 In October, 1755, two years after the establishment of Rowan

-was called Dobbs in honor of

-Governor.33 In 1759 eight
+was called Dobbs in honor of the Governor.(33) In 1759 eight

-married couples from Bethabara and
+married couples from Bethabara and others founded Bethania, three

-continued to come to Wachovia.
-In 1766 the settlement of Salem

-begun.34 A few years later
+In 1766 the settlement of Salem was begun.(34) A few years later

-Friedberg, which had gradually grown
+Friedberg, which had gradually grown up in southern Wachovia,

 settled by Germans from Broad Bay in the present State of Maine,

-At that time
+the outlying settlements.
+At that time immigration almost ceased.(36)

-32 Clewell, 24-25.
+32) Clewell, 24-25.

 ever, does not seem to have been resumed.
 Despite the fact